BUILDING YOUR FIRST BUTTON

 npm install

-To make the Babel compilation work, we must add a small file called '.babelrc' in which we define our presets.
+To make the Babel compilation work, we must add a small file

 touch .babelrc